jaredonline/bread-making/method.md

 The above is my _general_ outline.
 I make adjustments for each batch as I go, depending on how the dough is responding.
 Ken Forkish talks about how **time** and **temperature** are two of your main ingredients during the bulk fermentation and proofing phases.
 The temperature in my kitchen can vary by quite a bit, which means the timings can change.

+## Quantity

+Most of the recipes don't list actual volumes or weights of ingredients to use.
+They list [Baker's Percentages](https://en.wikipedia.org/wiki/Baker_percentage).
+I generally make 1kg loaves because they fit in my 8.5" baskets well, bake in 40m and fit in my oven.
+I believe that ~1kg is a standard size loaf.
+To do that, most of my recipes have 1000g of flour in them, which make two loaves.
+I frequently double my recipes to make four loaves.

 ## Journal

 I came up with this outline by baking dozens of loaves following Ken Forkish's and Chad Robertson's methods, keeping notes about how it was going.
 Over time I started changing small things and seeing how the outcome changed.
 I would encourage you to keep a journal as well.
 Everyone's kitchen and oven are slightly different, so my outline won't be your outline.